 If there’s one thing I know it’s that memoir work is anchored deep in the soul—this anchoring is true both of the teacher and of the workshop writer—and it is true of you, too!

-While all the people who approach The Memoir Network for help to teach memoir writing share that love for memory, for family and for stories, there are different demands from the work.
-People’s fall roughly into perhaps two categories:
+While all the people who approach The Memoir Network for help to teach memoir writing share that love for memory, for family, and for stories, there are different demands from the work.
+People’s interest falls roughly into perhaps two categories:

 1. People who are interested in teaching memoir writing as an avocation.